WebAssembly/exception-handling/document/core/exec/runtime.rst

 Traps are bubbled up through nested instruction sequences, ultimately reducing the entire program to a single |TRAP| instruction, signalling abrupt termination.

 The |REFFUNCADDR| instruction represents :ref:`function reference values <syntax-ref.func>`.
-Similarly, |REFEXTERNADDR| represents :ref:`external references <syntax-ref.extern>`, , and |EXNREFADDR| represents :ref:`exception reference values <syntax-exnrefaddr>` of thrown exception events.
+Similarly, |REFEXTERNADDR| represents :ref:`external references <syntax-ref.extern>`, and |EXNREFADDR| represents :ref:`exception reference values <syntax-exnrefaddr>` of caught exception events.

 The |INVOKE| instruction represents the imminent invocation of a :ref:`function instance <syntax-funcinst>`, identified by its :ref:`address <syntax-funcaddr>`.
 It unifies the handling of different forms of calls.